prevwong/reka.js/docs/guides/editor.md

 ## Basic setup

-First we'll create a new Reka instance and load it with a very simple App component with just a "Hello World" text.
+First we'll create a Reka.create instance and load it with a very simple App component with just a "Hello World" text.

 We will expose this Reka instance so we can access it throughout our React application with the `RekaProvider` React context provider.